heikkipora/sataako-fi/README.md

 Introduction
 ------------
-I wanted to create a mobile-friendly weather service for Finland which has the simplest possible user interface.
+I wanted to create a mobile-friendly weather service for Finland which has the simplest possible user interface (in Finnish).

 [Sataako.fi](http://www.sataako.fi) fetches weather radar images from [Finnish Meteorological Institute](http://en.ilmatieteenlaitos.fi)'s [Open Data APIs](http://en.ilmatieteenlaitos.fi/open-data-manual) and shows them as Google Maps layers after some post-processing.
 The movement of rain clouds is shown as a short animation covering the last hour.